 Refractors.
 These telescopes use only lenses in their objectives (no mirrors).
 They are easy to recognize: usually, they have a long and thin body, tapering from an objective to an eyepiece.
 They are the easiest to use and do not require adjustment.
 Because of the design, their aperture is small and does not allow you to observe dim objects.
 They are better for the Moon, planets of the Solar system and, maybe even binary stars.
 Refractors can be used as a very powerful spyglass, they are very suitable for beginners and children.
 Though they are more expensive than reflectors of the same aperture, however, they have several advantages:

-- there are no air flows inside;
+- There is no air flow inside;

-- you shouldn’t adjust them;
+- You don’t need to adjust them;

-- the image is saturated and contrast.
+- The image is saturated and contrast.

 The disadvantages of most refractors are:

-- a low aperture (if it is high, then distortions increase too);
+- A low aperture (if it is high, then distortions increase too);

-- a large tube length;
+- A large tube length;

-- they suffer from chromatic aberrations – the appearance of colored aureoles around bright details.
+- They suffer from chromatic aberrations – the appearance of colored aureoles around bright details.

 Each of these types of telescopes can be built in different ways and have different distortions.

-It should also be said about solar telescopes.
+The same should also be said about solar telescopes.

 Chromospheric Solar Telescopes